John Kerr (actor): Legal career

 Kerr took an interest in film directing, and worked as an apprentice with Leo Penn, who was then directing episodes of the television series Run for Your Life — but Kerr was quickly disenchanted by the mundane aspects of the work, and applied to and was accepted at UCLA Law School.
 He received his J.D. degree from that law school, and passed the California bar in 1970.
 He later pursued a full-time career as a lawyer, but still accepted occasional small roles in a variety of television productions over the years.
 With regard to turning to law, Kerr told American Legends website: "I felt it was time for a change and wanted to do something different.
 In the 1960s I was a semi-regular on Peyton Place with Barbara Parkins, Mia Farrow, and Ryan O'Neal.
 I played a lawyer--and prosecuted Ryan O'Neal on the show, before heading off to law school."
 He retired from legal practice in 2000.

-Personal life
+Personal life and death

 Kerr married Priscilla Smith in 1952; the couple divorced in 1972.
 He married Barbara Chu in 1979.
 He had two daughters and a son with Smith as well as a stepson and stepdaughter from his marriage to Chu.

 Kerr died of heart failure on February 2, 2013, at Huntington Hospital in Pasadena, California.
 He was cremated and his ashes given to his widow.